 The use of biometric data to other ends (aka function creep) than those agreed by the citizen either by service providers or fraudsters.
 As soon as biometric data is in the hands of a third party, there is a risk that such data may be used for purposes different from those to which the person concerned has given their consent.

 Thus, there may be cases of unwanted end use if such data is interconnected with other files or used for types of processing other than those initially intended. for

 The risk of re-use of data presented for biometric checks.
 The data can be captured during transmission to the central database and fraudulently replicated in another transaction.

 A result is a person losing control over their data, which poses privacy risks.

 In practice, data protection authorities seem to prefer solutions that feature decentralized data devices.

 Do you want to see how biometric data are protected around the world?

 Biometrics and data protection

-The "United Nations Resolution" of 14 December 1990, which sets out guidelines for the regulation of computerized personal data files, does not have any binding force.
+The "United Nations Resolution" of 14 December 1990, which sets out guidelines for computerized personal data files regulation, does not have any binding force.

 On the contrary, the new E.U. regulation replaces the existing national laws as of May 2018.